What is the Kano Model?

 Basic features: Colour TV, automatic channel search in TV set, saving of TV channels in a desired order, connections for game consoles on TV, individually adjustable ring tones in mobile phones, hands-free system, height-adjustable steering wheel and heated seats in cars

 Performance features: Resolution of the monitor, fuel consumption of the car, free delivery service of a supermarket, shelf life of the milk, seat heating on the back seat in the car, automatically retractable convertible top, level of insurance cover, return transport in the event of illness / accident abroad, free battery replacement service for watches in all branches worldwide

 Excitement features: Cashless payment by mobile phone, parcel deliveries directly to the trunk of your car, telephoning with a wristwatch, automatically preheated car

-Insignificant features: Playing radio stations on the TV set, position display of the fuel tank cap in the speedometer, illumination of the make-up mirror for car passengers.
+Insignificant features: Position display of the fuel tank cap in the speedometer, illumination of the make-up mirror for car passengers.

 Rejection features: Environmental zones in city centres, queues at supermarket cash registers, rust on rust-free screws, parcel deliveries that are not delivered to the recipient but somewhere in the neighbourhood.

 Would you have chosen other examples?
 Do you rate characteristics differently?
 This is understandable, because the classification of characteristics is always subjective.
 In the case of services, too, there are many characteristics with regard to punctuality, reliability, diligence, friendliness, cleanliness, response time, goodwill, accessibility, etc. that can inspire customers or are irrelevant to them.

 The Kano Model shows that customers (users, operators, etc.) react differently to product characteristics.
 This leads to different conclusions:

 - Individual product characteristics are of different importance for customer satisfaction.